 Regulations of the Finnish Financial Ombudsman Service (FINE)

-The Signatory Parties of this contractual arrangement are the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and the Federation of Finnish Financial Services.
+The Signatory Parties of this contractual arrangement are the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and Finance Finland (FFI).

 Art.
 1 Mission and operation of FINE

 The Finnish Financial Ombudsman Service (FINE) is a collaborative arrangement between the authorities, customer organisations and the financial sector.
 The purpose of FINE is to promote the interests of customers and enhance their trust in the financial operations, to improve the financial literacy among the consumers and otherwise develop the everyday practices in the financial sector in line with sound development principles.
 The FINE organisation consists of the Supervisory Board and the Executive Committees, the Finnish Financial Ombudsman Bureau as well as the Insurance Complaints Board, the Banking Complaints Board and the Investment Complaints Board.

 FINE's core operations include its advisory, information and dispute solution services.
 However, FINE does not provide investment advice, nor perform individual product or service comparisons.

 In examining disputes, FINE follows the fair trial principles such as the independence and neutrality of the persons appointed to settle the dispute as well as the right of both litigant parties to be heard.
 Moreover, FINE respects the obligations under the Act on Alternative Dispute Resolution (1696/2015) when examining the consumer disputes referred to in the Act.